-(1) The Tribe recognizes that Gaming activities can lead to compulsive behavior that has the same negative consequences as other behavioral addictions.
+The Tribe recognizes that Gaming activities can lead to compulsive behavior that has the same negative consequences as other behavioral addictions.
 The Tribe agrees to establish an education and awareness program for Tribal Lands and surrounding communities.
 The program may be independent or developed as an adjunct to the program with which the State currently works.
-On an annual basis 120 days after the end of the Tribe's fiscal year, the Tribe will provide information about education, awareness, and treatment program services in its community investments and contributions report under Appendix X2, Section 14.7 which includes how funding was spent and how the community benefited from the program.
-The Tribe and State Gaming Agency agree to work together in
+On an annual basis 120 days after the end of the Tribe's fiscal year, the Tribe will provide information about education, awareness, and treatment program services in its community impacts and contributions report under Appendix X2, Section 14.7 which includes how funding was spent and how the community benefited from the program.
+The Tribe and State Gaming Agency agree to work together in good faith to share information related to problem gambling best practices and to meet promptly on the request of either party to discuss issues related to problem gambling.